Budi Agung Kuswara

 b.
 1982, Indonesia

-Budi Agung Kuswara or ‘Kabul’, as he prefers to be known, was born in Sanur, Bali in 1982.
+Budi Agung Kuswara or ‘Kabul’, was born in Sanur, Bali in 1982.
 He graduated with a Bachelor in Fine Arts from the Indonesia Institute of Arts (ISI), Yogyakarta, Indonesia.
-He was raised into the custom of Kamasan painting, i.e, the living tradition of storytelling art used to decorate the island’s temples and the houses of the aristocracy, and serving to convey peace and harmony within Balinese society.
+He is well-versed in traditional Kamasan painting used to decorate the island’s temples and the houses of aristocrats.

-Charmed by Orientalism and how exotic images led to supposed attitudes and ideas of Bali by westerners, in 2013 Kabul started using an old printing technique to experiment with, and explore his ideas about cultural identity, while creating new inroads in Balinese contemporary art.
+Charmed by Orientalism and how exotic images led to supposed ideas of Bali by Western schools, Kabul started using an old printing technique to explore his ideas about cultural identity, while creating new inroads in Balinese contemporary art.

 Interested to find out more about Budi Agung Kuswara?